MatthieuDartiailh/bytecode/doc/api.rst

    .. method:: to_bytecode()

-      Convert to abstrct bytecode with abstract instructions.
+      Convert to abstract bytecode with abstract instructions.

 Block